Witten genera of complete intersections: Introduction

 A Fano manifold is a compact connected K\"ahler manifold whose first Chern class can be represented by a positive \((1,1)\)-form (see \cite{MR1668579}).
 By Yau's solution \cite{MR0480350} of the Calabi conjecture, all Fano manifolds admit K\"ahler metrics of positive Ricci curvature.
 Note that all Fano manifolds are simply connected.

 As a consequence of Theorem~\ref{sec:introduction-5} we get the following corollary which gives some new evidence for the Stolz conjecture.

-\begin{cor} Let \(M\) be a Fano manifold with \(b_2(M)=1\) such that there is a smooth effective action of a torus \(T\) with \(\dim T=2\) on \(M\).
-Let, moreover, \(X\subset M\) be a string complete intersection of complex dimension at least four.
+\begin{cor} Let \(M\) be a Fano manifold with \(b_2(M)=1\).
+Assume that there is a smooth effective action of a torus \(T\) with \(\dim T=2\) on \(M\) or that there is a smooth almost effective action of a simply connected compact Lie group on \(M\) with a fixed point.